masteringmodernpayments/book/custom_form.md

 This page loads jQuery and Twitter Bootstrap from public CDNs and then uses them to create a Bootstrap Modal containing an `iframe`.
 Initially this iframe's `src` attribute is set to nothing.
 This is to prevent the iframe from loading on page load which could cause a lot of unnecessary traffic on the server running the sales application.
 When the customer clicks the button we set up the `src` attribute of the iframe and then show the modal.

+This is pretty cool but also problematic.
+The iframe just loads the normal `/buy` action